-19. While acknowledging the State party's need to adopt measures to respond to the risk of terrorism, and bearing in mind its previous concluding observations,6 the Committee is concerned that the State party's counter-terrorism legislation, policies and practices still provide for excessive restrictions on the rights of persons suspected or accused of involvement in terrorist acts, including the right to due process and a fair trial and the right to liberty and security of person.
-In this regard, it remains concerned about the broad interpretation of terrorist act as well as the reports concerning the need to further restrict the warrant powers provided to the Australian Security Intelligence Organisation to detain a person for the purpose of questioning with the possibility of restricting access to a lawyer of choice.
-It is further concerned that certain counter-terrorism powers, including control orders, stop, search and seizure powers, compulsory questioning warrants, preventive and post-sentence detention order regimes, and "declared areas" offences, are reportedly not in conformity with the provisions of the Convention.
-Moreover, the Committee is concerned that the State party has not acted upon a number of recommendations made by the Independent National Security Legislation Monitor and by the Council of Australian Governments to ensure compliance of counter-terrorism legislation with international standards (arts.
-2, 11, 12 and 16).
+19. While acknowledging the State party's need to adopt measures to respond to the risk of terrorism, and bearing in mind its previous concluding observations, 6 the Committee is concerned that the State party's counter-terrorism legislation, policies and practices still provide for excessive restrictions on the rights of persons suspected or accused of involvement in terrorist acts, including the right to due process and a fair trial and the right to liberty and security of person.
+In this regard, it remains concerned about the broad interpretation of terrorist act, as well as the reports concerning the need to further restrict the warrant powers provided to the Australian Security Intelligence Organisation to detain a person for the purpose of questioning with the possibility of restricting access to a lawyer of choice.
+It is further concerned that certain counter-terrorism powers, including control orders, stop, search and seizure powers, compulsory questioning warrants, preventive and post-sentence detention order regimes and "declared areas" offences are reportedly not in conformity with the provisions of the Convention.
+Moreover, the Committee is concerned that the State party has not acted upon a number of recommendations made by the Independent National Security Legislation Monitor and by the Council of Australian

-6 CAT/C/AUS/CO/4-5, para.
+CAT/C/AUS/CO/4-5, para.
 14.